 Your shopping cart is empty!

-COVID-19 Update: Our online sales are continuing for our Canadian and United States customers.
+COVID-19 Update: Our online sales are continuing for our Canadian, US and many International customers.
 Package deliveries are being slightly delayed in transit but are still arriving.
-Equipment stock continues to be replenished daily.
 Orders are shipped the next business day after they are received.
 Contact Us for any questions.

 The NodeMCU (Node MicroController Unit) is an open-source software and hardware development environment built around an inexpensive System-on-a-Chip (SoC) called the ESP8266.
 The ESP8266, designed and manufactured by Espressif Systems, contains the crucial elements of a computer: CPU, RAM, networking (WiFi), and even a modern operating system and SDK.
 That makes it an excellent choice for the Internet of Things (IoT) projects of all kinds.